Starting your own private home care business can be a very rewarding experience, both personally and financially.

 Check with your state’s Department of Health for specifics about your business.
 This list of Medicaid info sorted by the state should give you a head start.

-Additional details include filling out tax forms and drafting a payroll.
+Additional details include filling out tax forms with the internal revenue service and drafting a payroll.
 Be sure all your employees can legally work in the United States.
 You may want to set up direct deposit lines to save yourself the trouble of dealing with paper paychecks.

 This can be a complicated process, so it’s important to do your research and include your attorney or accountant to make sure you are taking care of everything that is required.